DrThomasAger/smile/README.md

 # (: Smile Definitions

-We provide multiple options to demonstrate the breadth of available instructions to Large Langauge Models.
-Semantically different structure creates different downstream results.
+We provide multiple options to demonstrate the breadth of available instructions to Large Langauge Models (LLMs).

 ## Eyes